NDarayut/Lung-Cancer-Classification-With-CNN-RF-Model/README.md

 - **Bootstrap Aggregating (Bagging)**: Each tree in the forest is trained on a bootstrap sample (random sampling with replacement) of the dataset, which helps to reduce variance and improve the overall model performance.
 - **Performance with Small Datasets**: Random Forest can perform well even with smaller datasets due to its inherent ability to generalize from limited samples.
 The aggregation of multiple trees helps to mitigate overfitting, making it a viable option when data is scarce.
 <h3>Implementation</h3>
-In this model, Random Forest is used to classify lung cancer based on the features extracted by the CNN and any additional clinical data.
+In this model, Random Forest is used to classify lung cancer based on the features extracted by the CNN.
 <h2>CNN-RF Model</h2>
 Combining CNNs and Random Forests leverages the strengths of both models, creating a powerful hybrid approach: